-- We cover prescribed drugs and medications, as described in the chart beginning on page 76. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Federal law prevents the pharmacy from accepting unused medications. - The deductible is \$2,000 for a Self Only enrollment or \$4,000 for a Self Plus One or a Self and Family enrollment.
+- We cover prescribed drugs and medications, as described in the following chart. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Federal law prevents the pharmacy from accepting unused medications. - The deductible is \$2,000 for a Self Only enrollment or \$4,000 for a Self Plus One or a Self and Family enrollment.
 The family deductible can be satisfied by one or more family members.
-The deductible applies to all benefits in this section. - After you have satisfied your deductible, coverage begins for Traditional medical services. - Prescription drug benefits are available only when you obtain your covered medications from a Network retail pharmacy or the Mail order drug program. - YOU MUST GET PREAUTHORIZATION FOR CERTAIN DRUGS including, but not limited to, preferred and non-preferred brand name drugs when a generic equivalent is available, oncology drugs and Specialty drugs.
+The deductible applies to all benefits in this section. - After you have satisfied your deductible, coverage begins for Traditional medical services. - Prescription drug benefits are available only when you obtain your covered medications from a Network retail pharmacy or through our mail order drug program. - YOU MUST GET PRIOR AUTHORIZATION FOR CERTAIN DRUGS including, but not limited to, preferred and non-preferred brand name drugs when a generic equivalent is available, oncology drugs and Specialty drugs.
 Prior approval/authorizations must be renewed periodically.
-For more information about preauthorization, please call us at 1-800-694-9901 or visit our website, www.MHBP.com. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
+For more information about prior authorization, please call us at 800-694-9901 or visit our website, www.
+MHBP.com. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
 Also, read Section 9 about coordinating benefits with Medicare and other coverage.